vuduclong0309/LongAndShortLite/README.md

 - [TradersAcademy](https://tradersacademy.online/) by InteractiveBroker
 - [mementum](https://github.com/mementum), for creating a commercial grade strategy backtest framework and released it for free
   - Unfortunately it's not supported anymore.
 However, I am still maintaining a fork with IBKR focused bugfix until I find another alternative
+- [u/DaddyDersch](https://www.reddit.com/user/DaddyDersch/), for his series of helpful post regarding general trading advice.
+You may click the link to refer to his public profile